 Okay, while Vienna is not a paradise for winter sports lovers, you can do some winter sports here.
 So, head to the ice rink and skate in the beautiful surroundings of the City Hall.

 There are also some more ice rinks if you visit before January, so make sure to check out different ice skating opportunities.

-Okay, here is a bit more winter sport activities in Vienna.
+Okay, here are a bit more winter sports activities in Vienna.
 If it snows, then you can also do some tobogganing in Vienna’s parks.

 However, even if it does not snow, you can still visit the Jesuitenwiese meadow (in the Prater) or the Kaffeehausberg in Danube Park, which has snow-making equipment, so you can do some tobogganing.

 If it is cold enough, some artificial snow will make these places a little heaven for sledding fans.

 Whether you visit Vienna in December or at another time, the Museums Quartier is a good place to spend some time.

 Before Christmas (almost throughout the entire months of November and December), there are some events taking place here – like live concerts – and illuminated artistic projections.